rwb/ccjs300/README.md

 * You should have be finished reading Chapter 2 by end of this week.
 * For next week, you should read pp. 56-66 in Chapter 3.

+### Chapter 3 (Continued)

-* Key recurring themes in these failures:
+* Key recurring themes in the ethical failures discussed in the first part of Chapter 2:

 ---
 1. Research participants placed at risk of harm with no offsetting benefit to balance the risks.